aulb/aulb.github.io/README.md

 - Each page receives a data object.
 Notice the \`({ data })\` in the function param while the pages are being rendered.

 # Manual deployment
-Run `gatsby build` to generate a new public folder Delete everything in master except CNAME, .gitignore Copy everything from the public folder to master
+- Run `gatsby build` to generate a new public folder
+- Delete everything in master except CNAME, .gitignore
+- Copy everything from the public folder to master

+# Wishlist
+- Japanese toggle
+- Dark light theme toggle

+# Todo
+- Space out minimal design blog list
+- Linter run on macOS
+- Resume
+- Leetcode notes
+- Japanese tutor notes
+- System design notes